-In customer gardening, customer communication is central for the ‘nutrients’ of ‘interaction quality’.
-However, how is that working if the supplier speaks with many tongs?
-If marketing speaks a different language than service?
+In customer gardening, customer communication is a central ‘nutrient’ of ‘interaction quality’.
+But this is difficult if the supplier speaks in different ways – if marketing for example speaks a different ‘language’ than service?

-What companies buy, when they contract all these service providers, is distance to their customers.
+So in effect, a distance is being created between the service provider and its customers.
 Customer centricity is the most widespread credo in the customer management and quality assurance strategies of technology companies.
-However, this outsourcing policy has as much to do with customer centricity, as butter with the Italian Cuisine.
+However, this outsourcing policy has as much to do with customer centricity as butter in Italian cuisine.

-Marketing needs to be the overall integrating navigator for all kinds of inter-communication with customers, be it from sales, from service or delivery.
+Marketing needs to be the overall integrator of all kinds of inter-communication with customers, whether that is from sales, service, or delivery.

-This is the precondition to make customer communication an ingredient in customer relations that can play its role in interaction quality.
-As long as this does not happen, the customer is supplied with some kind of cacophony that costs money on the supply side, and confusion with buyers and decision makers.
+This is the precondition for making customer communication an ingredient in customer relations, and one that can play a role in the quality of the interaction.
+As long as this does not happen, the customer perceives a kind of cacophony that costs money on the supply side and creates confusion between buyers and decision makers.